UltCombo/gulp-buster/README.md

 ```

 Integration can be easily achieved on any language which supports JSON parsing, in either back-end or front-end.
 See the [Implementations page](https://github.com/UltCombo/gulp-buster/blob/master/IMPLEMENTATIONS.md) for examples and existing solutions for your language of choice.

+**Note:** The output file contents' data structure and format can be customized through the [configuration options](#available-configurations).
+This enables gulp-buster to output the cache buster hashes file in a suitable native data structure for your target language, as well as allowing to mutate the paths and hashes to suit your specific needs.

 ## Architecture